YChuan1115/Math301-Fall2014/README.md

 Exams
 -----

-The **Midterm Exam is worth 20%** of the course grade.
-The date will be announced soon after the course begins.
+**Two Midterm Exams each worth 20%** of the course grade will be given during the semester; the exact dates will be announced soon after the course begins.

-+ Midterm Date: TBA
++ Midterm Dates: TBA

 The **Final Exam is worth 30%** of the course grade.
 In accordance with university policy, the final exam must be taken by all